braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > **Code 1.** **BrainSurfacePF element header.**
-> 		The `header` section of the generator code for "_BrainSurfacePF.gen.m" provides the general information about the `BrainSurfacePF` element.
+> 		The `header` section of the generator code in "_BrainSurfacePF.gen.m" provides the general information about the `BrainSurfacePF` element.
 > ````matlab
 > %% ¡header!
 > BrainSurfacePF < PanelFig (pf, panel figure brain surface) is a plot of a brain surfce.  ①